-If we focus on the total number of deaths in France using data up to May 11, we observe that the model is able to reproduce the trends in the observed numbers very accurately, making errors between 0.86 and 6.70% per day (9750 and 7300 deaths out of 9834 and 7824, respectively) over the month of April (Fig. 4).
+If we focus on the total number of deaths in France using data up to May 11, we observe that the model is able to reproduce the trends in the observed numbers very accurately, making errors ranging from 0.86% (9750 estimated deaths for 9834 observed in data) to 6.70% (7300 estimated for 7824 observed) per day over the month of April (Fig. 4).
 This shows that the inability of the model to capture weekly irregularities in the reporting of deaths has not had a noticeable effect on the estimation of the total numbers of deaths through time.